Subarna Golak

+Initially adapted as a stage play, the screenplay and dialogues of the film are jointly written and developed by Birendra Krishna Bhadra and Beenu Bardhan respectively for a film.
+Music of the film is composed by Hemanta Mukherjee, with lyrics penned by Shibdas Bandyopadhyay.

 Plot

 Lord Shiva threw away a golden ball that even the gods are scared to keep.
 The ball creates greed and violence amongst the gods due to its opulence.
 Shiva had endowed the ball with a magical power, whenever a person physically hands it over to someone else, they start behaving like each other.
 When it reaches Earth, accidentally a typical Bengali Babu is the first person to find it while going to his in-laws’ home.
 He gives it to his servant to carry, and when their minds get exchanged, comedy ensues.